YTread Logo

 trillion

-spending plan will impose some deep cuts to entitlement programs while increasing defense and entitlement spending, and that would push gross federal debt above $30
+dollar spending plan will impose some deep cuts to social programs while increasing spending on defense and entitlements, and that will raise the gross federal debt to more than $30

 trillion

 over the next decade.
-US House Budget Committee Chairman John Yarmuth responded to President Trump's proposal by writing what the president has portrayed as a
+US House Budget Committee Chairman John Yarmuth responds to President Trump's proposal by writing what the president has presented as a

 destructive